 The Trial Process

 The parties may ask the judge to hear pre-trial motions that will make the trial more efficient or exclude evidence that is not relevant.
-The plaintiff and defendant have an opportunity at the beginning of the trial to make an opening statement.
+The plaintiff and defendant have an opportunity at the beginning of the trial to make opening statements.
 Either side can file a motion for the judge to render summary judgment or dismiss the case.
-These motions can only be granted if one party cannot prevail over the other, or where there are no contested facts for a jury to decide.
+These motions can only be granted if one party cannot legally prevail over the other, or where there are no contested facts for a jury to decide.

-The plaintiff presents their opening statement first, laying out their theory as to why the defendant is responsible for the accident.
+When trial starts, the plaintiff presents their opening statement first, laying out their theory as to why the defendant is responsible for the accident.
 Since the burden of proof is on the party bringing the case, the defendant may choose not to make an opening statement since they can try to simply disprove the plaintiff's story rather than attempt to tell a more convincing story.
 In most cases, the defense will present their side in the opening statement.